 Serve cold with multiple spoons.
 A little goes a long way!
 We are purists and like lemon curd by itself.
 But you could definitely add some fresh blueberries or raspberries after it’s cooled to bring some berry to the table.

 Enjoy!
 (And remember to swish with plenty of clean water afterwards.)

 How do you manage the fruit issue with your family?
 Have you found a way to successfully include fruits into your diet while keeping them in the necessary moderation so they are health-giving?

-And, if you have enjoyed this different article from us, please let us know in the comments!
+If you have enjoyed this different article from us, please let us know in the comments section below!
 Who knows, maybe we will start sharing more of our kitchen favorites here!

 Helpful, Related Resources: